 Please do not rinse ooze and just try to dry the affected parts.

-After ooze dried, I know youk feel intense itch so you will scratch the parts definitely but still, you should dry the parts again not to wipe it off.
+After the ooze dried, I know you feel an intense itch so you will scratch the parts definitely but still, you should dry the parts again not to wipe it off.
 It will happen over and over in the process.

 And remember this.
 To wipe off ooze can be a moisturizer.
 It makes it more difficult to dry your skin.

-Dr. Sato recommends to work out every day to boost metabolism.
-It helps producing new skin.
+Dr. Sato recommends working out every day to boost metabolism.
+It helps to produce new skin.

 In case you get sweaty, do you think you can take a shower every time?

 …..Nope.
 Still, take a shower/bath once 3 or 4 days.
 Just dry your skin naturally.

 For drenching sweat, wipe it just like touching your skin gently to absorb it with a dry cotton towel.
 Please do not scrub with it.

 In the hospital, inpatients work out every day so everybody gets sweaty very often.
 Even in summer, they dry sweat naturally or absorb dripping sweat with a dry cotton towel.
 (Again, do not scrub.
 Just touch it with a towel gently).